Deception is a common tool of the trade, used by both villains and sometimes heroes. Shapeshifting

 - Also in The Legend of Zelda: A Link to the Past, when Link uses the Invisibility Cloak, his shadow is still visible.

 - Perhaps played with in the final boss of The Legend of Zelda: Link's Awakening.
-The enemy appears only as a shadow, which imitates all the things you'd expect Link to be scared of (several weak enemies, Aganihm, Ganon, and eventually this wierd eyeball spiky wrecking thingy)
+The enemy appears only as a shadow, which imitates all the things you'd expect Link to be scared of (several weak enemies, Agahnim, Ganon, and eventually this weird eyeball spiky wrecking thingy)

-- In the Pokémon games that take place at Hoenn, you sometimes bump into invisible obstacles in your path.
+- In Pokémon Ruby and Sapphire, you sometimes bump into invisible obstacles in your path.
 Looking at their reflection in the water over a bridge reveals them to be none less than Kecleon.

 - In Devil May Cry and Devil May Cry 3, you can unlock an alternate costume of Sparda, the main character's demon father.
 While he looks like an ordinary (if, very, very pretty) human, the shadow he casts is of his demon form.